-Mr. Spirides is also a Licensed Real Estate Broker and is affiliated with the hotel brokerage firm of Greene, Canfield, De George, LLC.
-By seeking out and introducing prospective buyers he assists hotel owners with the sale of their hotels which is the ultimate hotel financial liquidity event.
-Even if a hotel is not located in Florida he can refer the owner to a reputable hotel broker in most states.
+Mr. Spirides is also a Licensed Real Estate Broker.
+Real estate brokerage services are provided by our sister company Spirides Hospitality Realty Company, LLC.
+By seeking out and introducing prospective buyers Mr. Spirides assists hotel owners with the sale of their hotels which is the ultimate financial liquidity event for any hotel owner.
+Please contact us if you are interested in buying or selling a hotel.

 Mr. Spirides holds a Master of Business Administration degree from Mercer University and a Bachelor of Science degree in Hospitality Administration from Florida State University.
 He has also been awarded the Advanced Certification in Real Estate and Hotel Investment from Cornell University's School of Hotel Administration.
 Harry Spirides is a military veteran and former commissioned officer.
 He served 3 years active duty and 8 years reserve duty as a federal law enforcement officer in the U.S. Coast Guard.
 He received a honorable discharge from military service in 2008.
 Spirides Hospitality Finance Company has been verified as a Veteran-Owned Small Business by the U.S. Department of Veterans Affairs.